 We arrive at the Crocodile Hotel in Kakadu National Park in the pitch dark.
 No street lights, no stars—only the searing red crocodile eyes affixed to the lobby.
 The draw is the hotel’s crocodile shape, a marvel when seen by a helicopter, but on the ground the metal “claws” of our stairwell bring to mind the barbed wire of a prison.
 The dark pools in the courtyard are shaped like crocodile innards—intestines, kidneys.
 The “heart” is boiling.
 Ah, the hot tub.
 The owner has a sick sense of humor, which we start to appreciate when we go to dining room and see the effort of the “Croc-tail” bar and the custom AstroTurf with its orange cartoon crocodiles.
 It’s Vegas in its Flintstone portions, the all-you-can-eat buffet is made of Styrofoam rocks.
 But instead of being gimmicky it feels like the real thing.
 In the middle of nowhere it’s the only place in town.
 The nightly music is local.
-Ethan’s slab of kangaroo served by an Aborigine waiter has been barbecued outside.
-Carmine’s sweet Barramundi fish from the South Alligator River is robust and flaky, its skin crisped, the chips plumped in blistering oil.
+My son’s slab of kangaroo served by an Aborigine waiter has been barbecued outside.
+My daughter’s sweet Barramundi fish from the South Alligator River is robust and flaky, its skin crisped, the chips plumped in blistering oil.
 The Vegemite, which looks like Nutella but isn’t, is inedible unless you are from here.
 Even then, we’re told a little goes a long way.

 The Aussies are still apologizing for the South Alligator River.
 In 1820 Lt.
 Phillip Parker King erroneously named it when he mistook the crocodiles for alligators.
 They have pride here, and are maybe a little touchy that the country was started by convicts in the late 18th century.
 England, annoyed by the liberation of the 13 colonies, sent boatloads of prisoners here to till the land.